TotallySly/101.-FRONTEND-MENTOR--nft-preview-card--html-css/README.md

 ### Continued development

 Position Absolute and Relative.
-I made a naive assumption that this was not used that much due to Flexbox and CSS.
+I made a naive assumption that this was not used that much due to Flexbox and Grid.
 So I need to place more time in learning exactly how this works.

 I should use :root and var to establish my colour schemes.
 It is repetitive to constantly type out each colour, even with the Emmet snippet that is displayed within VS Code.